LongpanZhou/BrainRot-GPT/README.md

 2. Run `train.py` - This will start the main training loop.
 3. Run `eval.py` - This will load your saved model and generate sample texts.

+## Features

+- [x] Logging - Automated logging and checkpointing of model weights

+- [x] Dynamic DDP - Can be set to which specific GPU to use

+- [ ] SMS - SMS notification for when training is done

 ## FineWeb
 The FineWeb dataset consists of more than 15T tokens of cleaned and deduplicated english web data from CommonCrawl.
 The one being used in the being used in this project is "sample-10BT", which covers 10 billion tokens (in gpt-2 coding) about size 30GB.